makemytrip/dataShark/README.md

 ### Running dataShark in Production Mode

-Once we have all these prerequisites setup, to run dataShark you first need to clone this git repository:
+Once we have all these prerequisites setup, to run dataShark in Production Mode you first need to clone this git repository:

 ```
 git clone https://github.com/makemytrip/dataShark.git